top of page

 A lot of expenses and efforts for an old woman

 There are similarities with other North Sea, southern Scandinavian, cultures.
 Grave finds of older women of prestige have been found of Vikings in southern Sweden, for example.
 But also the boat burial of Solleveld, close to the modern city of The Hague, is relevant, because the person buried probably was a woman.
 The grave is dated the first half of the seventh century.
-Read more about this unique grave in our post Rowing the souls of the dead to Britain: the ferryman of Solleveld.
+Read more about this unique grave in our blog post Rowing the souls of the dead to Britain: the ferryman of Solleveld.

 The time Beitske lived, Frisia was at the height of its power.
 Maybe Beitske even knew or had seen King Aldgisl or King Radbod, although they might have been overkings of a south-western kingdom (West Frisia), and Beitske was ruled by a different Frisian king of the north-west.
 Nevertheless, certainly she must have heard of one of them.
 It was a period Frisians controlled the supra-regional trade in the wider North Sea area, and had trading networks and settlements stretching from the British Isles, including ports of York and London, to Denmark, southern Norway, eastern Sweden, into the Baltic Sea, and deep into Frankish lands (i.e. Cologne, Worms and Paris, to name a few cities).
 Also, the Frisians still held control over the emporium Dorestat at the lower region of the River Rhine; the biggest settlement of north-western Europe that time.
 Some historians refer to this period as the First Golden Age of the Low Countries.
 A period Frisians were a dominant seafaring people (Van der Tuuk 2011).
 Not fishing but trading, to be clear.
-If you want to have a more detailed picture of the magnitude of the Frisian free trade, read our post Porcupines bore U.S. bucks.
+If you want to have a more detailed picture of the magnitude of the Frisian free trade, read our blog post Porcupines bore U.S. bucks.

 The social structure of the Frisian society in the Early Middle Ages, was built around the family.
 Living in small terp villages along the southern coast of the North Sea from West Flanders to the south of Jutland.
 It was a fairly equal society, in the sense there were no real centrally led power structures, despite nobiles and (elected?) kings and overkings did exist.
 Besides trade, Frisians were livestock farmers too.
 The Frisians on the Wadden Sea coast held mainly sheep and cows on the salt marshes.
 Some crop production maybe too, salt-resistant crops like flax.
 These crops were protected against the sea by low summer dikes.